matt1/TypescriptWebpackBoilerplate/README.md

 `npx webpack && find dist -type f -exec md5sum {} + > hashes.md5`

 N.B. these files use unix-style line-endings (LF only) - make sure your editor is not using CRLF or the hashes will be wrong.
+You might need to toggle from LF -> CRLF -> LF to ensure all are converted.

 To check that the generated files match expectations, run:

 `md5sum -c hashes.md5`